Nandkishore Kapote: Academic career

-In the book Kathak – Indian Classical Dance Art, the author Dr. Sunil Kothari has written – From the younger generation several other dancers deserve mention – they include Nandkishore Kapote.

 Institutions & Establishments

+During his academic career, Dr Kapote has aided in the creation of multiple cultural and artistic establishments.
+The first one, being Nadkishore Cultural Society, in 1986, and a library, Pt.
+Birju Maharaj Dance and Music Research Centre and Library, in 2006.
+He also helped establish Kathak Queen Sitara Devi Art Museum, in 2014.

+In 2006 Nandkishore established “Pt.
+Birju Maharaj Dance and Music Research Centre and Library” consisting of thousands of books related to dance and music for the benefit of students.

-Vimal Bhaskar National Award set up by Nandkishore Cultural Society in the memory of Shrimati Vimal Kapote and Shri Bhaskar Kapote.
-In 2012, the second Vimal Bhaskar Award was given to Kathak Samrat Padma Vibhushan Pandit Birju Maharaj and Kathak exponent Pandita Saswati Sen at a function at Nandkishore Academy in Nigdi.
-Award was bestowed upon Dr. Puru Dadheech and Dr. Vibha Dadheech on June 5th, 2022.
+Vimal Bhaskar National Award set up by Nandkishore Cultural Society in memory of Shrimati Vimal Kapote and Shri Bhaskar Kapote.
+Award recipients are Padma Vibhushan Pandit Birju Maharaj and Kathak exponent Pandita Saswati Sen Award was bestowed upon Dr. Puru Dadheech and Dr. Vibha Dadheech on June 5, 2022.

 Nritya Samrat Pt.
-Birju Maharaj National Award set up by Dr. Nandkishore Kapote to pay tribute to the legacy of his Guru Pt.
-Birju Maharaj.
-Award was bestowed upon Dr. Shovana Narayan and Pt.
+Birju Maharaj National Award set up by Dr. Nandkishore Kapote.
+The award was bestowed upon Dr. Shovana Narayan and Pt.
 Deepak Maharaj on 14 May 2022.

-For the propagation and education of Kathak classical dance form, Dr. Kapote has instated various establishments, societies and institutions as follows): They also conduct Kathak programmes to provide a platform for students.